-The University may invite its community of faculty, staff, students, alumni and supporters to join advocacy efforts to help shape public policy that enables us to continue advancing health.
 UCSF also is part of the UC Advocacy Network, which engages community members to help highlight the impact of UC's contributions to government officials and policymakers in Sacramento and Washington D.C.
 Stay informed about issues relevant to the UC system.